Wildwood Sisterhood

 — Rainer Maria Rilke

-Embark on a transformative 12-month journey within the Wildwood Sisterhood Mystery School, where each month we gather to explore the sacred mysteries and wild rhythms of the Earth.
-Our gatherings are more than mere meetings; they are rituals rooted in the cyclical wisdom of nature, guiding us through the profound shifts that occur as we move through the seasons within our bioregions.
-These sessions are an invitation to re-wild our lives and souls, reconnecting with the ancient stories and seasonal wisdom that speak to the heart of our beings.
+Embark on a transformative 12-month journey within the Wildwood Sisterhood Mystery School, where each month we gather to explore the sacred mysteries and wild rhythms of the Earth as they are revealed through the old stories and the perennial pattern of the seasons.
+Our monthly sessions are rituals rooted in the cyclical wisdom of nature, guiding us through the profound shifts that occur as we move through the storied seasons within our bioregions.
+These gatherings are an invitation to re-wild our lives and souls, reconnecting with the ancient story-codes and seasonal wisdom that speak to the heart of our beings.

 • Inspired by the Mystery Schools of ancient Greece and Rome, the Wildwood Sisterhood offers a space for spiritual initiation that transcends the intellectual and practical approaches of modern life.
 We delve into the mystical and applicable truths embedded in the fabric of mythical stories and the wild cadence of nature.
 Our school is not a rigid system or organization (you will not be receiving a certificate of completion), but a living, breathing circle of companions committed to eco-spiritual awakening.
 Here, we honor the many expressions of the Divine, drawing inspiration from the rhythms, stories, and spirits of the Earth.